-The calendar below shows special events that are taking place in March 2014.
+The calendar below shows special events that are taking place in September 2015.
 Use these as the starting point for learning about different topics!

 Click on any underlined links to find related resources that you can use in the classroom.
 National events are based in the UK, unless otherwise indicated.

 |Outbreak of WWII (1st)

 On the 1st of September 1939, Germany invaded Poland.
 War was declared on the 3rd of September.

 |Start of the Great Fire of London (2nd)